-The employees submitted a charter of demands in 1953 and that charter is a reasonable basis for negotistions.
-Let the Finance Minister call a bipartite conference.
-Let him lay the cards on the table.
-Let him conduct negotiations on a basis of friendliriess, understanding and sympathy of the employees' aspirations and a solution will certainly be found.
-So long he has treated the employees like animals.
 He has not even had the courtesy to consult them when their pay-scales were fixed, although it was a matter which was their exclusive concern.
 The consultation which he mentioned is no consultation at all, because, before these pay-scales were promulgated, their views on the matter were not taken.
 They were not asked to suggest alternative pay-scales.
 If he does not sit at a conference, it will be bad for the Corporation, because a dissatisfied staff is certainly not the ideal condition for the functioning of the Cor-poration.
 Repression will not cure dissatisfaction; it will only worsen it.
 Therefore, I would again request him and appeal to him to call a bi-partite conference, with office employees and field staff, without any pre-disposition about the Communists engineering the whole show.

 Mr. Deputy-Speaker: May I know how many Members like to speak?
 They may rise in their seats.
 Well, there are ten Members.

-Shri A. K. Gopalan (Cannanore): I am one of those who gave the motion.
+(Cannanore): Shri A. K. Gopalan i am one of those who gave the motion.
 I may also be given a chance to speak.
-Fixation of Pay Scales and other service conditions of Employees of Life Insurance Corporation

 Mr. Deputy-Speaker: Could I know roughly how long the Minister will require?

-Shri T. T. Krishnamachari: I think, to reply to Shri Sadhan Gupta, I would require half an hour.
+Shri T. T. Krishnamachari; I think, to reply to Shri Sadhan Gupta, I would require half an hour.
 If the hon.
 Members yet to speak make other points, I would require more time.
 If they do not want any reply, I would not require any time.
 I have got figures with me, and they are probably a little more connected, than what Shri Sadhan Gupta quoted.
 So, it will take time.
 Mr. Deputy-Speaker: If the hon.
-Members are content with ten minutes each, we will be able to accommodate everyone of them.
+Members are content with ten minutes each. we will be able to accommodate everyone of them.
 If they want more, perhaps some Members shall have to go disappointed.
 Shri Gadgil: Ten minutes will be all right.

-Shri A. M. Thomas: Yes, 10 minutes will do
+Shri A. M. Thomas: Yes, 10 minutes will do.

-Shri Velayudhan (Quilon cum Mavelikkara-Reserved-Sch.
+Shri (Quilon cum Velayudhan Mavelikkara-Reserved-Sch.
 Castes): It is very insufficient.
 For those who have studied the subject, it is enough.
 Mr. Deputy-Speaker: Then perhaps I would be calling those who are satisfied with ten minutes.
 Shri N. C. Chatterjee.
 Shri N. C. Chatterjee: Mr. Deputy-Speaker, Sir, I am not going to speak in anger.

-Shri T. T. Krishnamachari: Of in anguish.
+Shri T. T. Krishnamachari: Or in anguish.

 Shri N. C. Chatterjee: Not in anguish I am still going to make a desperate attempt to touch the heart of the Finance Minister who has been called the Iron Chancellor.
-He has been saying, while going about the country, that he wants to play the role of Robin Hood.
+He has been saying, while going about country, that he wants to play the the role of Robin Hood.
 If he wants to play that role, he should have some sympathy, some real sympathy for the poor underdog.
 I am convinced that these poor employees have been a raw deal and they deserve much better.

-Fixation of Pay Scales and other service conditions of Employees of Life Insurance Corporation
+Scales and other service conditions of Employees of Life Insurance Corporation [Shri N. C. Chatterjee] My hon, friend to my left, Shri H. N. Mukerjee, has just passed on a fine poem on the Finance Minister.
+Shri T. T. Krishnamachari: It is a limerick.

-[Shri N. C. Chatterjee]
+Shri N. C. Chatteriee: It reads: